RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 ACIA 6850 interrupt driven serial I/O to run modified NASCOM Basic 4.7.
 The receive interface has a 255 byte software buffer, together with highly optimised buffer management supporting the 68C50 ACIA receive double buffer.
 Receive hardware (RTS) flow control is provided.
 The transmit interface is also buffered, with direct cut-through when the 63 byte software buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.
 Use 115200 baud with 8n2.

 Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x8000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described below.

+The goal of this extension to standard MS Basic is to load an arbitrary program in Intel HEX format into an arbitrary location in the Z80 address space, and allow you to start and use your program from NASCOM Basic.
+Your program can be created in assembler, or in C, provided the code is available in Intel HEX format.

+## Start up debugging

+On initial power up, or on `RESET`, there is a `BEL` (`0x07`) character output from the serial port.
+If you have a terminal supporting `BEL` you will hear it.
+Otherwise check that `0x07` is being transmited by looking at the characters received.
+If you do not hear or see `BEL` then it is likely that your terminal is not properly configured, or that the Z80 Module, ACIA Serial Module, or ROM Module has a fault.

+Immediately following a RAM Module sanity check will ensure that the serial port can be fully initialised, and then BASIC loaded.
+If the RAM Module sanity check fails a character will be continually output, which can be used to infer what is causing the problem.
+Seeing either `0xFF` or `0x00` would infer that there is no RAM in the required location.
+Other values infer that there is a problem with the address lines or data lines.

+Otherwise, by entering `C` or `W` followed by return on your keyboard, you should see this start up message on your terminal the BASIC prompt `Ok`.

 ```bash
 RC2014 - MS Basic Loader